zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### A. Lab Tasks

 Every member of the lab will be involved in scheduled lab maintenance in some capacity.
 This will include things like defined cleaning activities and making common buffers and reagents.
-Roles are divided between undergraduates and other lab staff and defined in the *UndergradTasks.pdf* and *StaffTasks.pdf* documents found in ``/LabTasks/``.
+Roles are divided between undergraduates and other lab staff:

+- ``/LabTasks/``: *UndergradTasks.pdf* and *StaffTasks.pdf*

 ### B. Lab inventory